Smoke & Mirrors: The Dark Underbelly of the Green Boom on Navajo Land

 Even as the legal system began to close in on Lin and his associates, their disregard for the law and human life remained unshaken.
 The operations were a smokescreen, a thin veil of legality draped over a deeply corrupt enterprise.
 The workers, many of whom still bear the scars of their ordeal, were just another expendable resource in a business that treated human lives as collateral damage.

-This is the dark side of the cannabis boom—a story of greed, exploitation, and the lengths some will go to for a piece of the pie.
+This is the dark side of the Industry boom—a story of greed, exploitation, and the lengths some will go to for a piece of the pie.
 It's a reminder that behind every promise of wealth, there’s often a cost that can’t be measured in dollars.
 For those caught in the web of Lin’s operations, the price was far too high.